 Our claims executive will place a call to the employee if any more details or documents are required to process the claim smoothly.

 An employee can raise a cashless claim by getting admitted in a network hospital and informing us about the same.
 We will need details like policy number and details of the hospitalised insured member.
 Then raise a claim through the app using the steps mentioned above.

 If an employee opts for a reimbursement claim, they must inform the insurance company as soon as possible.
 There are chances that the claim might get rejected if the treatment is not pre-approved by the insurance company.

 After discharge from the hospital, employees need to pay the bill and raise a claim through our app.
 The employee must divulge all necessary details in this step.
 We will review their claim and begin the settlement process

-The following documents are required to claim under a Group Health Insurance Plan.
+The following documents are required to claim under a Medical Insurance for Employees in India.
 Note that we don't need any physical copies of the documents.
 Only upload digital copies of documents and provide details while raising a claim.

 This can be a set of multiple bills and receipts paid for different services or equipment through the course of hospitalisation.

 The attending doctor is usually responsible for creating a discharge summary.
 The doctor will list things like treatment details, post-hospitalisation care, health status at the time of discharge, etc.